-It’s chaos on the battle field in this 22-minute (build your own adventure) grid circuit.
+It’s chaos on the battle field in this fun circuit training workout.
 If players can avoid pulling the wrong cards their team will get the advantage.

 3. War Time domination

-In this super rep based team challenge, teams attempt to take over the world in 12 rounds of less.
-To do that they'll need to overcome a barrage of tough boot camp exercises.
+In this fun rep based team challenge, teams attempt to take over the world in 12 rounds of less.
+To do that they'll need to overcome a barrage of fun bootcamp exercises.

 4. Super Hero Circuit